comimag/Fringes-GUI/README.md

 select its name in the table and klick `Set data (to be decoded)`.

 ### Log
-Here the logging of the `Fringes` class is displayed.
+The logging of the `Fringes` class is displayed here.
 The logging level can be set in the [Parameter Tree](#parameter-tree).

 ## License